CS203-OpenJio/OpenJio/README.md

 Nice!
 You should be able to view our frontend application on http://localhost:3006

 ## Backend Installation
-To start, ensure  it is recommended to open our repository on a second window so as to separate the frontend and backend application.
+To start, it is recommended to open our repository on a second window to separate the frontend and backend application.
 Next, you will need to `cd` into the backend directory.
 Open up your terminal and run the following command:
 ```bash
 # change directory into backend
 cd jio